cntaylor/gtsam-python-docker-vscode/README.md

 # To use
 ## Starting fresh
 Basically, run `new_docker.sh`.
-I run this in git bash.
-The first time you run this, it takes forever, but it is downloading all sorts of packages, the compiling with the most recent GTSAM.
+(Requires a bash shell -- I use git bash).
+It is a couple of really simple scripts, so you can just run the commands if you don't have a bash shell.
+The first time you run this, it takes forever, but it is downloading all sorts of packages, then compiling with the most recent GTSAM.

 ## Updating GTSAM
 If you have done this once before, but just want the most recent version of GTSAM, run `update_gtsam.sh`.
 This runs a subset of `new_docker.sh`.